10 The soil site

 10.2.8 Depth of observation

-Record the maximum depth of observation from the soil surface in whole centimetres (e.g. ‘100 cm’).
-This does not necessarily need to be recorded in the field as it can be determined from the lower depth of the last horizon in the profile description.
+Record the maximum depth of observation from the soil surface in whole centimetres.
+This depth does not necessarily need to be recorded in the field as it can be determined from the lower depth of the last horizon in the profile description.

-A full profile description ideally extends to bedrock, but this may not always be accessible with the equipment and time available.
-The target depth of observation for most applications in New Zealand is 100 cm.
-Classification systems like the NZSC and LUC rely on ruling out certain soil features within that depth range, as well as positively identifying others.
+A full profile description ideally extends to bedrock or underlying geological material, but such materials may not always be accessible with the equipment and time available.
+More commonly, reaching the C horizon (Section 20.1.1) is the deepest practically achievable goal.
+The minimum depth of observation for most applications in New Zealand, where possible, is 100 cm.
+Classification systems like the New Zealand Soil Classification (Hewitt and MWLR Pedology Staff, 2025) and LUC (Lynn et al. 2009) rely on ruling out certain soil features within that depth range, as well as positively identifying others.

 When the target depth cannot be achieved, note the reason for stopping early using the codes in Table 10.4.